-- All international students must include with the admission application an official guarantee of funds (in the form of an official letter of sponsorship and/or an official bank statement showing funds available for the first academic year of attendance).
+- A TOEFL score of 525 (71iBT) or a score of 6 on the IELTS is required.
+In registering for the TOEFL, note the Belhaven TOEFL code number is 1055. - All international students must include with the admission application an official guarantee of funds (in the form of an official letter of sponsorship and/or an official bank statement showing funds available for the first academic year of attendance).
 This form may be referred to as an affidavit of support. - International students must provide proof of medical insurance.
 Applicants must submit mumps, measles, and rubella immunizations certificate and have arrangements made to be tested for tuberculosis prior to registration.